stevensonlab/teaching/sand/labs/lab7/README.md

 Use `pca` to reduce the dimensionality of the spike waveforms.
 Plot the scores for the first 2 pricipal components in a scatter plot.
 What does the structure in this plot tell you?
 You can also plot the pricipal components themselves.
 What does the structure in this plot tell you?

-Choosking the number of relevant dimensions is an important consideration in any dimensionality reduction technique.
+Choosing the number of relevant dimensions is an important consideration in any dimensionality reduction technique.
 Calculate the variance explained as a function of the number of components.
 What does this plot tell you?

 ## Part 3: k-Means Clustering